timboudreau/ANTLR4-Plugins-for-NetBeans/api.md

 3. Query it, passing a key, and getting back a collection of items you described how to extract, which have file offsets and whatever other information you asked for them to be populated with
+4. Annotate your key (a static field) with annotations that use the data collected under that key to implement some feature, such as code folding, or navigator panels, or semantic highlighting - often with no additional code required at all.
+   * For example, to implement the Goto Declaration editor action over a key for references to names, you literally just add `@Goto` above the field.
+   * In some cases, you can optionally implement some interface and reference your implementation from the annotation to customize the behavior - for example, a Navigator panel is a one-line annotation, but you can implement `Appearance` to give the items pretty icons and indenting depending on the type of source element they represent

 ### Extraction